 Some cancers are more common among people who work specific occupations, such as firefighting.
 Because of this, the National Institute for Occupational Safety and Health launched a nationwide Firefighter Cancer Registry.
 The goal with this is to increase understanding of related diseases, including mesothelioma.

 Seeking Justice for Mesothelioma

 Cancer registries play an essential role in helping scientists understand the causes of rare cancers such as mesothelioma.
 The data reveals links between certain occupations and mesothelioma through exposure to asbestos on the worksite.

-If you’ve received a mesothelioma diagnosis after working with asbestos-containing products, contact the Mesothelioma Justice Network today for help with your case.
+If you’ve received a mesothelioma diagnosis after working with asbestos-containing products, contact the Mesothelioma Cancer Network today for help with your case.